 SSH Secure Shell

 SSH is used to get a secure terminal-connection to a login server.
-All Linux loginservers can be reached with SSH client software, not only on the standard port 22, but also on ports 80 and 443.
+All Linux loginservers can be reached with SSH client software.

 NB: as of December 2022, not all science logins are allowed to login on the login servers anymore.
 Should you have trouble logging in on our loginservers, please contact postmaster.